the1lab/1lab/src/Cat/Internal/Base.lagda.md

 euphemistically, they are *highly nontrivial*.]

 To solve the problem, we look to a simpler case: [internal monoids] in
 $\cC$.
-These are straightforward to define in diagramatic language, but can also be defined [in terms of representability]!
+These are straightforward to define in diagrammatic language, but can also be defined [in terms of representability]!
 The core idea is that we can define internal structure in the category of presheaves on
 $\cC$, rather than directly in $\cC$, letting us us use the structure of